Nicholas Kristof: Libya

-U.S. Government
+US government

-In a column published in The New York Times on June 15, 2011 Kristof argued that the United States military was a prime example of how a comprehensive social safety net, universal health care, a commitment to public service, low income disparity, and structured planning could be made to work within an organization.
+In a column published in The New York Times on June 15, 2011, Kristof argued that the US military was a prime example of how a comprehensive social safety net, universal health care, a commitment to public service, low income disparity, and structured planning could be made to work within an organization.
 He then suggested that the military could serve as a model for improving American society along those lines.
-This brought criticism from several other commentators, who argued that the military is only effective at what it does by severely limiting the freedom of its members.
-Jonah Goldberg argued that "You've got to love how a system that requires total loyalty, curbs free speech, free association, freedom of movement, etc., is now either 'lefty' or 'liberal' because it gives 'free' healthcare and daycare," and hinted that the ideas in Kristof's column resembled fascism.
-David French added that "If you want to see the military do what it does best, then ride out on a mission with an armored cavalry squadron.
+This brought criticism from several other commentators, who argued that the military is effective at what it does only by severely limiting the freedom of its members.
+Jonah Goldberg argued, "You've got to love how a system that requires total loyalty, curbs free speech, free association, freedom of movement, etc., is now either 'lefty' or 'liberal' because it gives 'free' healthcare and daycare", and he hinted that the ideas in Kristof's column resembled fascism.
+David French added, "If you want to see the military do what it does best, then ride out on a mission with an armored cavalry squadron.
 If you want to see the military struggle to do its job well, then I suggest you spend some time with its social services."

 Education reform

 In a 2021 New York Times essay, Kristof wrote that he favors education reform more than teachers' unions do.
-He wishes that unions would push more for higher pay and less for job security for weak teachers.
 He suggests that unions sometimes encourage teachers to accept low wages in return for job security.
 Instead, Kristof advocates that teachers give up some protections in exchange for receiving much higher average starting salaries.
 He says that despite his disagreements with unions on some issues, "I roll my eyes" at what he calls a conservative narrative that unions are the fundamental problem in K-12 education.
 States with the best schools, like Massachusetts, have strong teachers' unions, while those with the worst education outcomes, like South Carolina, have weak or non-existent unions, he wrote.